everycity/tfm-triton-k8s/README.md

 ## Triton account details

 You will need to edit main.tf and update the Triton provider authentication details.

-You can obtain these via:
+If provisioning into your own account, you can obtain these via:

 ```
 cat ~/.triton/profiles.d/*.json
 ```

+## Terraform Cloud

+If using this in the Terraform Cloud, you will need to edit main.tf and uncomment the backend block, and specify the organization and workspace name.

+You'll also need to provide Triton key_material via the triton_ssh_private_key variable.
+This variable can be supplied securely within Terraform Cloud (don't use an environment variable, as these cannot contain newlines).

 ## Rook